 Welles Memorial Park - 101 Nebraska Ave, Breckenridge

 The park entrance is at 2nd Street North and Nebraska Avenue for vehicles and from Minnesota Avenue West via the walk bridge.
-Facilities include: handicapped accessible playground equipment, picnic shelters, 9 Hole disc golf course, horse shoe pits, river bank fishing, 5 primitive campsites, restrooms, open grassy areas.
+Facilities include: handicapped accessible playground equipment, picnic shelters, 9 Hole disc golf course, horse shoe pits, river bank fishing, 11 campsites, restrooms, open grassy areas.
 This is the site of the Wilkin County Fair and Breckenridge Headwaters Day and other activities, Historic schoolhouse, tours are available upon request.
 Three Rivers Performing Stage featuring periodic historical pageants.

 Railroad Park - 317 Minnesota Ave, Breckenridge